NICEXAI/lazy-scaffold-script/README.md

 ### 💽 Script Installation

-1. Before installing the Figma I18n script, please confirm whether the script manager is installed in the browser.
+1. Before installing the user script, please confirm whether the script manager is installed in the browser.
 If not, click the link below to choose one to install it.

    * [Tampermonkey](https://www.tampermonkey.net/) 👍
    * [Violentmonkey](https://violentmonkey.github.io/get-it/)